STEAL AWAY: Songs of the Underground Railroad

 That made it harder to keep families together, and made individuals more

-locally infamous case in mid-century Putnam County involved a white wife
+infamous case in mid-century Putnam County involved a white wife who lured

-who lured her black husband south and actually sold him into slavery.
+her black husband south and actually sold him into slavery.
+Long into the

 Around 1850 the Fugitive Slave Law upheld southern slavecatchers' legal